green-coding-solutions/documentation/content/en/docs/prologue/philosophy-methodology.md

 ---
 title: "Philosophy & Methodology"
-description: "How we approach the measurement of softwares energy use."
+description: "How we approach the measurement of software energy use."
-lead: "How we approach the measurement of softwares energy use."
+lead: "How we approach the measurement of software   energy use."
-date: 2022-06-18T08:49:15+00:00
+date: 2022-06-18T08:00:00+00:00
 draft: false
 images: []
 menu: